RajAnand-132/Frontend-Development/README.md

 ## Acknowledgements

-The projects discussed in this repo are taken from various sources and the rights to them belongs to their respective owners as well.
+The projects discussed in this repo are refered from various sources and the rights to them belongs to their respective owners as well.
 This repo is just a way to build and learn web technologies like HTML, CSS, Bootstrap, Javascript.